Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to 600 keV: Analysis

 where $F_{n}$ and $F_{\gamma}$ are the factors needed to scale the scattering yields of neutrons and $\gamma$-rays from Pb to $^{242}$Pu.

 $F_{n}$ can be extracted from the ratio of neutron elastic cross sections $\sigma^{X}_{n}$ as

-where $n_{X}$ the areal density of the samples.
+where $n_{X}$ is the areal density of the samples.
 However, simulations of the neutron transport showed that its time-of-flight distribution is smoothened by the moderation of scattered neutrons around EAR1 and does not follow directly the neutron energy dependence of scattered neutrons~\cite{Zugec:Background}.
 Hence it is more realistic to assume an average scaling factor independent of the neutron energy given by

-where the averaging is performed in the energy region under study (1-600 keV).
+where the averaging is performed in the energy region under study (1-600~keV).
 The latter method has been adopted for the final analysis.
-Both methods for the neutron scattering scaling are compared in Figure~\ref{Fig_ScalingNeutrons}.
+Both methods for the neutron scattering scaling are compared in Fig.~\ref{Fig_ScalingNeutrons}.
 The difference in the resulting $^{242}$Pu capture yield using these two method serves to estimate the associated uncertainty.
-The relative contribution of neutron scattering in Figure~\ref{Fig_summary_bckgs} combined with the deviation between the two methods in Figure~\ref{Fig_ScalingNeutrons} yields a systematic uncertainty in the final yield of 1.5\% below 10 keV, 1\% between 10 and 50 keV, 2.5\% between 50 and 250 keV and 1.5\% at higher energies.
+The relative contribution of neutron scattering in Fig.~\ref{Fig_summary_bckgs} combined with the deviation between the two methods in Fig.~\ref{Fig_ScalingNeutrons} yields a systematic uncertainty in the final yield of 1.5\% below 10~keV, 1\% between 10 and 50~keV, 2.5\% between 50 and 250~keV and 1.5\% at higher energies.

 For the case of the $\gamma$-ray background, the scaling factor $F_{\gamma}$ does not depend on the neutron energy, but only on the detection threshold.
-In previous works at n\_TOF-EAR1 $F_{\gamma}$ was fitted with the help of black resonance filters (see for instance Refs.~\cite{Lederer:2011, Migrone:2017}).
+In previous works at n\_TOF-EAR1 $F_{\gamma}$ was fitted with the help of black resonance filters (see for instance Refs.~\cite{Lederer:2011,Migrone:2017}).
 However, during the $^{242}$Pu campaign no measurements were performed with filters and $F_{\gamma}$ was instead calculated as